psaia/prompt-ai.vim/README.md

-# ⚡️ qc-ai
+# ⚡️ qc-ai - Configure you vim runtime with natural language.

-> Natural language Vim config powered by AI.

 **qc-ai** is a super lightweight Neovim plugin that lets you configure your editor using natural language prompts like: